 That brings me to an important observation: Being a “Dado” is a role earned not inherited.
 One can be a Dado regardless of relation as long as that person accepts, appreciates, and fosters that responsibility.
 I have been fortunate in my life to have been loved and influenced by a few different “Dado’s” and equally as fortunate to be a “Dado” to some others in addition to my own children.

 Who has been a “Dado” for you in your life?
-Thank them all this Father’s Day.
-Then pay it forward by being a “Dado” for others.
+Thank them all and pay it forward by being a “Dado” for others.

 Keep being amazing!